Choosing a Credential Evaluation Service

 - What is their refund policy in case of withdrawal of the evaluation application?

-- Can type of evaluation request be changed once placed?
-What sort of penalties imply?
+- Can the type of evaluation request be changed once placed?
+What sort of penalties apply?

 - What policy does the credential evaluation agency have to handle disputes?

-The internet has made this process a lot easier in today’s day and age as most credential evaluation associations provide a list of credential evaluators affiliated with them on their site.
-Further, the websites of these credential evaluators are fairly detailed and many list the details necessary for choosing an appropriate credential evaluator.
-Some of the primarily used evaluators in the United States include International Education Research Foundation, Inc. (IERF), Advanced Evaluation Services, World Education Service (WES), Educational Credential Evaluators, and Inc. (ECE).
+The internet has made this process a lot easier, as most credential evaluation associations provide a list of credential evaluators affiliated with them on their site.
+Additionally, the websites of these credential evaluators often list the details necessary for choosing an appropriate credential evaluator.
+Some of the most commonly used evaluators in the United States include International Education Research Foundation, Inc. (IERF), Academic Evaluation Services (AES), World Education Service (WES), Educational Credential Evaluators, (ECE).

-Customer satisfaction is also held in high priority by most well acclaimed credential evaluators.
-If a student disagrees with an outcome of a credential evaluation, or seeks any sort of clarification, these credential evaluators oblige with giving satisfactory responses with explanations entailing methods, procedures and other considerations involved into the credential evaluation process.
+Customer satisfaction is held in high priority by most well acclaimed credential evaluators.
+If a student disagrees with an outcome of a credential evaluation, or seeks any sort of clarification, these credential evaluators oblige by providing responses with explanations entailing methods, procedures and other considerations involved into the credential evaluation process.